Chair, Division of Theatre, Head of Theatre Studies, Associate Professor

-Gretchen Elizabeth Smith is a playwright, theatre historian and performance studies scholar.
-Her primary research areas include the history of popular and court performance in the 17th and 19th centuries, focusing on the cultural influences of gender, identity and urbanism on performers, playwrights and spectators.
-She is currently at work on a study of the actress as cultural icon during the second half of the 19th century in Paris.
+Dr. Smith is a playwright, theatre historian and performance studies scholar.
+Her primary research areas include popular and court performance in England and France during the 17th and 19th centuries; she focuses on the cultural influences of gender, spectacle, identity, and urbanism.
+She is currently at work on a study of the Actress as cultural icon during the second half of the 19th century in Paris.

 Her publications include The Performance of Male Nobility in Molière’s Comédies-Ballets: Staging the Courtier (Ashgate) and “Aurore Dupin Dudevant and Jean-Baptiste Poquelin: George Sand Reconstructs Molière” in Author as Character (Fairleigh Dickinson University Press).
-Recently she gave a paper on George Bernard Shaw’s WWI plays at the University College-London; she has also presented to the American Society for Theatre Research, the Association for Theatre in Higher Education, the International Federation for Theatre Research, the Society for French Studies, the American Literature Association, the Society for French Historical Studies, the Western Society for French History, the Nineteenth Century French Studies Colloquium and other national and international conferences.
+She has presented papers to the American Society for Theatre Research, the Association for Theatre in Higher Education, the International Federation for Theatre Research, the Society for French Studies, the American Literature Association, the Society for French Historical Studies, the Western Society for French History, the Nineteenth Century French Studies Colloquium and other national and international conferences.
+As a playwright her work has been performed in various cities including New York and Athens; her writing interrogates the idea of history, biography, gender, and identity.
+She is engaged in translating several of Molière’s comedies-ballets into English performance texts.

 Ph.D., Theatre, Indiana University, Bloomington